Types of Alcohol

-Whiskey is a spirit made from distilled, fermented grain.
+Whiskey is a spirit made from fermented grain.
 The ABV of whiskey ranges from 40% to 50%.

 Rum, a distilled drink made from fermented sugarcane or molasses, has a typical alcohol concentration of 40% ABV.
-Some rum is “overproof,” meaning that it has an alcohol concentration of at least 57.5% ABV.
+Some rum is “overproof,” meaning that it has alcohol concentration of at least 57.5% ABV.
 Most overproof rum exceeds this minimum, usually reaching 75.5% ABV, which is equivalent to 151 proof.

 Vodka, a liquor usually made from fermented grains and potatoes, has a standard alcohol concentration of 40% ABV in the United States.

 Absinthe is a spirit made from a variety of leaves and herbs.
-There is no evidence for the idea that absinthe is a hallucinogen, but it does has a high alcohol concentration.
+There is no evidence for the idea that absinthe is a hallucinogen, but it does have a high alcohol concentration.
 Some forms of absinthe have about 40% ABV, while others have as much as 90% ABV.